 Wiseflow offers a wide variety of question types.
 This includes multiple choice, equations, highlighting text or pictures or essay types.
-WISEflow offers 49 question types, some which are automatically evaluated and some which requires manual evaluation and.
-The settings available varies between the different question types, but the set-up and logic behind the various question types are the same.
+WISEflow offers 49 question types, some which are automatically evaluated and some which require manual evaluation.
+The settings available varies between the different question types, but the set-up and logic behind the various question types is the same.

 This section will show some of the question types in WISEflow.
 For in-depth descriptions of the utility and settings of all available question types, please visit the Learnosity Question Types page.

 Auto scored.
 The Multiple Choice Question (MCQ) allows students to select one or more correct answer(s) from a number of potential answers.
 There are various Layout customisation options in this question – block or inline, labelling, and columns.

 Auto scored.
 The Choice Matrix requires students to evaluate one or more row items using a set of column options.

 Auto scored.
 In the Cloze Text question type, the student can type their responses into empty response boxes that have been inserted by the author into a passage of text.

 Auto scored.
 In the Cloze Drag & Drop question, students drag their responses from a list of options set by the author, into empty response boxes.

 Auto scored.
 The Cloze Drop Down question allows students to select the correct answer from a response box drop down menu situated in a passage of text.